Glossary

 - The number of percentage points the lender adds to the index rate to calculate the ARM interest rate at each adjustment.

-- A lien is allowed by statute to contractors, laborers and material suppliers on buildings or other structures upon which work has been performed or materials supplied.
+- A lien allowed by statute to contractors, laborers, and material suppliers on buildings or other structures upon which work has been performed or materials supplied.

-- A descrption of land by courses and distances.
+- A description of land by courses and distances.

-- A type of term life insurance often bought by mortgagors. the coverage decreases as the mortgage balance declines.
+- A type of term life insurance often bought by mortgagors, with coverage that decreases as the mortgage balance declines.
 If the borrower dies while the policy is in force, the debt is automatically covered by the insurance proceeds.

 N

-- Negative Amortization occurs when monthly payments fail to cover the interest cost.
-The interest that is not covered is added to the unpaid balance, which means that even after several payments, you could owe more than you did at the beginning of the loan.
-Negative amortization can occur when an ARM has a payment cap that results in monthly payments that are not high enough to cover the Interest.
+- Occurs when monthly payments fail to cover the interest cost.
+The uncovered interest is added to the unpaid balance, which means that even after several payments you could owe more than you did at the beginning of the loan.
+It can occur when an ARM's payment cap keeps monthly payments from covering the interest.

 - Note